bakzonehey/create-your-own-adventure/english/wake-up/vigilante/changed/main/main.md

 Hidden behind a dumpster, you quickly stripped off your clothing, and put your leotard back on.

+The smart fabric immediately stuck back to the skin of your arms and waist.

 "The garbage truck will come in 2 minutes and take these away" you said to yourself while dumping the clothing into the dumpster.

 You didn't trust the 2 male vigilantes, pretty sure they left some trackers in the clothing they left for you.